eagle-io/docs/source/topics/account_settings/general/index.rst

     |

+.. _management-general-overview:

 Overview
 --------

-The account owner or manager can change the account name or view a summary of current usage and billing charges for non-managed accounts.
+The account owner or manager can change the account name or view a summary of current usage.

 .. raw:: latex